Written by Paul J Bucknell on March, 05, 2020

 “Unless one is born again, he cannot see the kingdom of God.”

-Nicodemus thought he had it all made.
-A Pharisee.
-A professional.
-Very rich.
-Born a Jew.
-Well known.
-Right family.
-What did Jesus mean when He asserted that Nicodemus had to start all over again by being born again?
-And when Jesus said he had to start over, it was from scratch—birth!
-But what did Jesus mean by being born again or born from above (an equally acceptable translation)?
+Nicodemus believed he had everything figured out.
+A Pharisee, a professional, very wealthy, born a Jew, well respected, from a good family.
+What did Jesus mean when He said Nicodemus needed to start all over again by being born again?
+And when Jesus said this, He meant from the very beginning—birth!
+But what exactly did Jesus mean by being born again or born from above (another way to say it)?

 Application

-Success has a whole lot of interpretations today.
-What are the popular views of success in today’s world?
-Which one do you hold to?
+Success has many interpretations today.
+What are the common views of success in today’s world?
+Which one do you believe?
 When Jesus tells this respectful man about being born again, Nicodemus listened.
 He listened to what it meant to start over.
-He could understand his life might profit from Jesus’ words.
-We equally need to get a good handle on our lives.
-Jesus’ words were startling: “Sorry, but you have to start all over.”
-Nicodemus, with all the status and riches, was willing to move ahead to seek from Jesus’ words.
+He could understand his life might benefit from Jesus’ words.
+We also need to gain a good understanding of our lives.
+Jesus’ words were shocking: “Sorry, but you have to start all over.”
+Nicodemus, with all his status and riches, was willing to move forward to seek understanding from Jesus’ words.
 What could we lose if we followed Christ?
 Is it worth it?

 Why Learn When You Are The Master Teacher?
 (John 3:9-13)